Revenue Legislation Amendment Bill 2024

 This was a party vote.
 Each party's Whip declared how their members voted without a physical count, so individual votes were not recorded.
 Party votes are used when all members of a party are expected to vote the same way.

-As Treasurer, introduced the bill as delivering on key LNP election commitments to abolish stamp duty for first home buyers on new builds and remove the payroll tax on GPs, framing both as cost-of-living relief measures.
+As Treasurer, introduced and championed the bill as delivering on two key election commitments: abolishing stamp duty for first home buyers on new builds and exempting GP wages from payroll tax to protect access to GP services.

 “The Labor opposition will always support attempts to improve housing supply in Queensland.
 However, we do share the same concerns as many stakeholders that the impact of the measures in this bill will be limited.”— 2025-02-18View Hansard